 Operation of Noninstructional Services Expenditures - Activities concerned with providing noninstructional services to students, staff or the community.
+Child nutrition expenditures are normally included here.

 Facilities Acquisition and Construction Services Expenditures - Consists of activities involved with the acquisition of land and buildings; remodeling buildings; the construction of buildings and additions to buildings; initial installation or extension of service systems and other built-in equipment; and improvements to sites.